rcemper/Tutorial-QUERY/Tutorial-1.md

 ````
 Getting just the beginning of our stream is not always sufficient.

-Follow me on to the [**next chapter**](https://github.com/rcemper/Tutorial-QUERY/blob/main/Tutorial-2.md) for the extension of this example will show and control more result lines.
+Follow me on to the [**next chapter**](https://github.com/rcemper/Tutorial-QUERY/blob/main/Tutorial-2.md) for the extension of this example that will show and control more result lines.

+Just a reminder:
+All test data are generated using the System method %Populate
+So your output will be different .
+I suggest you run your tests also with other parameters
+than the shown examples to get the full power of this tool.